 The school collects job placement data through a comprehensive database to track its alumni.
 The database includes the graduates' demographic information, degree, concentration and current employment information.
-The school collected data for a total of 79 MPH students in the academic year 2014-2015.
-A total of 36 graduates were employed (84%), seven were continuing education (16%), no students were actively seeking employment or not seeking employment at all, and 36 students were unknown.
+The school collected data from a total of 43 MPH students in the academic year 2014-2015, 36 students were unknown.
+Out of the 43 students, a total of 36 graduates were employed (84%), seven were continuing education (16%) and no students were actively seeking employment or not seeking employment.